 Future investments of the Trust will be subject to the Investment Guidelines.
 See "Item 2: Business of Centurion Financial Trust - 2.2 Our Business - Investment Guidelines and Operating Policies".

 The head office of the Trust is located at: 25 Sheppard Avenue West, Suite 710, Toronto, ON M2N 6S6.
+The Trust will be moving on June 1, 2019 to Suite 1800.

 MANAGEMENT OF CENTURION FINANCIAL TRUST